Burying beetle

-Burying beetles or sexton beetles, genus Nicrophorus, are the best-known members of the family Silphidae (carrion beetles).
+Burying beetles or sexton beetles, genus Nicrophorus, are the best-known members of the beetle subfamily Silphinae (carrion beetles).
 Most of these beetles are black with red markings on the elytra (forewings).
-Burying beetles are true to their name—they bury the carcasses of small vertebrates such as birds and rodents as a food source for their larvae.
+Burying beetles are true to their name—they bury the carcasses of small vertebrates such as birds and rodents as a food source for their larvae; this makes them carnivorous.
 They are unusual among insects in that both the male and female parents take care of the brood.
-They are carnivores.

 The genus name is sometimes spelled Necrophorus in older texts: this was an unjustified emendation by Carl Peter Thunberg (1789) of Fabricius's original name, and is not valid under the ICZN.

 The American burying beetle (Nicrophorus americanus) has been on the U.S. endangered species list since 1989.
+This species was native to 35 U.S. states but now is only known to exist in 9.

 Reproduction

 Burying beetles have large club-like antennae equipped with chemoreceptors capable of detecting a dead animal from a long distance.
 After finding a carcass (most usually that of a small bird or a mouse), beetles fight amongst themselves (males fighting males, females fighting females) until the winning pair (usually the largest) remains.
-If a lone beetle finds a carcass, it can continue alone and await a partner.
+If a lone beetle finds a carcass, it may continue alone and await a partner.
 Single males attract mates by releasing a pheromone from the tip of their abdomens.
 Females can raise a brood alone, fertilizing her eggs using sperm stored from previous copulations.
-The carcass must be buried by the beetle(s) to get it out of the way of potential competitors, which are numerous.
+The carcass is usually buried by the beetle(s) to hide it from potential competitors, which are numerous.

+An example of a species of Nicrophorus that displays this form of bi-parental care and burying activity is Nicrophorus nepalensis.
+Pairs of Nicrophorus nepalensis prepare carcasses and care for the developing larvae in a joint fashion.
+After burying a carcass, the beetles mate and lay eggs near/on the carcass.
+When the eggs hatch into larvae they begin feeding on the flesh of the carcass.
+The adults remain until the larvae begin to pupate.